kavorite/vault/vault/ref.cl.moco.md

 Zhang, et al., 2022 eschew MoCov2's addition of a "negative dictionary" in favor of a "dual-temperature" approach.
 Their publication also contains a helpful rundown of the wider self-supervised contrastive literature (Section 7, "A Unified Perspective on SSL and Beyond").

 ### [Fast-MoCo]
-This method, published by Ci et al., 2022, bears some resemblance to [[notes.cv.fast-distillation]] and FAIR's [DINO] ([blog][dino-blog]; Caron et al., 2021) with its self-supervised "collage assembly" objective, applying InfoNCE to multiple augmented views of a set of objects.
+This method, published by Ci et al., 2022, bears some resemblance to [[ref.cv.fast-distillation]] and FAIR's [DINO] ([blog][dino-blog]; Caron et al., 2021) with its self-supervised "collage assembly" objective, applying InfoNCE to multiple augmented views of a set of objects.

 ---
 [moco]: https://arxiv.org/abs/1911.05722